AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 Aliases go to *.bashrc* and available later by default.

+[Lecturer's notes: about 30 mins joint hands-on session + break]

 :Exercise 2.1:
  - Define above mentioned ``ping ...`` command as an alias (you name it, literally) in *.bashrc* once you verify it works.
 Then ``source .bashrc`` and try the new alias.
- - (*) Using tar / mail and known to you pipes/redirections compose a one-liner that archive file (gzipping as well) and send it as an attachment to a given email
+ - (*) Join find and grep power and find all the files in /usr/{bin,sbin} that have '#!/bin/bash' in it

 :Exercise 2.2:
  - Find all the files in your $HOME that are readable or writable by everyone